Salt Creek (Des Plaines River tributary)

 Salt Creek is a 43.4 mi stream in northeastern Illinois.
 It is an important tributary of the Des Plaines River, part of the Illinois River and ultimately the Mississippi River watersheds.
-It rises in northwest Cook County at Wilke Marsh in Palatine and flows in a meandering course generally southward through DuPage County, returning to central Cook County and emptying into the Des Plaines River in Riverside, Illinois.
+It rises in northwest Cook County at Wilke Marsh in Palatine and flows in a meandering course generally southward through DuPage County, returning to central Cook County and emptying into the Des Plaines River in Lyons, Illinois.
 Most of the creek's watershed is urbanized, densely populated and flood-prone.
+Tributary streams include Addison Creek.

+It was originally known to European settlers as the Little Des Plaines River but was given the name Salt Creek in the mid-nineteenth century after a large wagonload of salt spilled in the waterway.
+Some of the species of fish in the creek include carp, smallmouth bass, northern pike, bluegill/sunfish minnow/shad, and bullhead catfish.
+The Graue Mill, a historic gristmill, stands on the bank of the creek in Oak Brook.